GarimaSubedi01/Python_basics_tasks/README.md

 A program that calculates the year when a person will turn 100 years based on their current age.

 Task 2: Basic calculator ->
-A program that performs basic arithmetic calculations such as addition, subtraction, multiplication, division
+A program that performs basic arithmetic calculations such as addition, subtraction, multiplication, division.

+Task 3: String manipulation ->
+A program that performs different string manipulation operations on the input string.